 Well, anything worth chasing is gonna be tough.
 If it were a piece of cake, everybody and their dog would be doing it!

 To nail that PhD, you need a killer work ethic and a fierce dedication to your field.
 That’s what’ll help you conquer those hurdles and push through the lonely stretches.

 Let’s face it: the PhD life isn’t everyone’s cup of tea.
 Just look at the small number of doctorates awarded each year in the U.S., as reported by ASEE.
 The data below covers all engineering fields combined:

 |Calendar Year||U.S. engineering doctorate degrees awarded|

-#9 A PhD program and adviser can make or break you
+The right program and advisor can make or break your PhD ride.

 A bad advisor: